When Online Gambling Addiction Stops Being Fun

 How long does recovery take?

-There is no set timeline – some see quick changes, others need longer-term support (that is why we include six months of aftercare).
+There is no set timeline – some see quick changes, others need longer-term support (that is why our gambling addiction therapy includes six months of aftercare).
 Slips are part of recovery – not a reason to give up.

 Will I ever be able to gamble “just for fun” again?